DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 **Input**: Comprehensive specification document
 **Output**: Working implementation of core use cases with project structure, architecture, and supporting assets

-> **Phase Summary**: Implement essential features, define architecture with Claude Code, establish project structure, create database schema, set up DevOps assets, and document implementation details.
-Generate working React code directly from UI mockups.
+> **Phase Summary**: Implementation is primarily done by Claude Code or similar LLM agents.
+Implement essential features, define architecture, establish project structure, create database schema, set up DevOps assets, and document implementation details.
+Utilize React code snippets from requirements phase.

 ### Process Steps:

 1. **Implement Core Use Cases**
+   - Use Claude Code or similar agentic Coding Assistant for most implementation work
    - Build initial working implementation of all essential features
    - Focus on functionality over optimization at this stage
    - Ensure all primary user journeys are implemented
    - Create minimal viable implementation of each core requirement
+   - Utilize code snippets from the requirements phase where applicable

 2. **Define Project Architecture**
-   - Use Claude Code or similar agentic Coding Assistant as the primary tool
+   - Use Claude Code or similar agentic Coding Assistant as the primary implementation tool
+   - Most of the coding in this phase will be done by Claude Code or similar LLM agents
    - Define overall system architecture based on requirements
    - Identify key components and their interactions
    - Determine appropriate design patterns
    - Choose technology stack based on requirements
    - Leverage LLMs to generate working React code:
-     - Use UI mockups from requirements phase as visual references
+     - Use UI mockups and code snippets from requirements phase as references
      - Generate code that can be directly integrated into the catalog site
      - Refine generated code through iterative prompting